In This Article

 How Much Room Should You Have in a Shoe?

-Problems typically arise when people don’t take into account the target shoes’ peculiarities, possible between-the-sizes variations, etc. You will stay on the safe side with ten or eleven millimeters of room for toes in footwear in the cases below:
+Problems typically arise when people don’t take into account the target shoes’ peculiarities, possible between-the-sizes variations, etc. You’ll be safe with ten or eleven millimeters of space in your footwear in these situations:

-For those wondering when choosing shoes with not less than twelve millimeters is an optimal answer, here are some examples:
+For those considering shoes with at least twelve millimeters of space, here are some examples:

-• for little fashionistas — still growing and require enough room for secure and natural foot movement and development;
+- for growing children who need adequate room for natural foot movement and development;

-• wearing rather massive shoes like Chelsea and hiking boots;
+- when wearing bulkier shoes like Chelsea and hiking boots;

-• for numerous fall and winter models that come with insoles;
+- for many fall and winter models with insoles;

 How to Tell if Shoes Are Too Small?

-• hardened corns between toes or on top of them;
+- Hardened corns between or on top of toes

-• foot blisters, namely, on toes and heel backs;
+- Foot blisters, especially on toes and heel backs

 There are special devices for accurately measuring foot length.
 In the video below you can see a review of one of them.